mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 When color schemes are used, Material UI ships these features out of the box:

-- CSS media `prefers-color-scheme` is used as the default method for switching between modes.
+- System preference detection.
 - You can achieve instant transitions between modes with the `disableTransitionOnChange` prop.
 - The selected mode is stored in local storage to persist the user's preference.
 - The selected mode is automatically synced between browser tabs.

-### CSS media `prefers-color-scheme`

-When light and dark color schemes are enabled, Material UI v6 uses the CSS media `prefers-color-scheme` as the default method for switching between modes.

-This method works with server-side rendering without flickering and is compatible with all modern browsers.

-### A hook for toggling between modes
+#### A hook for toggling between modes

 The new `useColorScheme` hook lets you read and update the mode in your application.